alan-ghelardi/enumerations/README.md

 'SALES_PERSON')
 ```

+## Documentation

+See the [API Docs](docs/enum.md) for a complete reference of the properties and methods inherited by enums.

 ##Examples

 Check out the `examples/`folder for more details.
 Additionally, take a look on the unit tests at `test/` folder.
 They contain very  comprhensive examples of the capabilities of this library.